 Moss is probably the best known natural navigation indicator in the world.
 It is also excellent at demonstrating how easy it is to go wrong if you take unnecessary shortcuts.

 If you learn the trick that moss grows on the north side of trees, rocks and buildings then it may help you sometimes, but it will hinder you on an equal number of occasions.
-If, however, you learn that moss does not care about north or south, but it requires a moist surface to thrive on, then your chances of using it to find direction accurately are greatly increased.
+If, however, you learn that moss does not care about north or south, but thrives on moist surfaces, then your chances of finding direction accurately shoot up.
 Moss needs moisture to reproduce.